Translate Bio (NASDAQ:TBIO) Trading 15.9% Higher

-Several equities analysts have recently weighed in on the company.
-Roth Capital raised their price objective on Translate Bio from $25.00 to $30.00 and gave the company a “buy” rating in a report on Tuesday, June 23rd.
-Citigroup decreased their price objective on Translate Bio from $35.00 to $34.00 and set a “buy” rating for the company in a report on Wednesday, August 19th.
-Jefferies Financial Group raised their price objective on Translate Bio from $17.00 to $29.00 and gave the company a “buy” rating in a report on Tuesday, June 23rd.
-Zacks Investment Research cut Translate Bio from a “buy” rating to a “hold” rating in a report on Wednesday, August 12th.
-Finally, TheStreet upgraded Translate Bio from a “d” rating to a “c-” rating in a report on Tuesday, June 23rd.
-Two equities research analysts have rated the stock with a hold rating and eight have issued a buy rating to the company.
-The company has an average rating of “Buy” and a consensus target price of $29.50.
+A number of equities research analysts recently commented on the company.
+SVB Leerink increased their price target on Translate Bio from $21.00 to $30.00 and gave the stock an “outperform” rating in a research report on Friday, June 26th.
+SunTrust Banks assumed coverage on Translate Bio in a research report on Friday, June 26th.
+They set a “buy” rating and a $40.00 price target on the stock.
+HC Wainwright increased their price target on Translate Bio from $18.00 to $32.00 and gave the stock a “buy” rating in a research report on Tuesday, July 7th.
+Zacks Investment Research lowered Translate Bio from a “buy” rating to a “hold” rating in a research report on Wednesday, August 12th.
+Finally, Goldman Sachs Group assumed coverage on Translate Bio in a research report on Monday.
+They set a “buy” rating and a $19.00 price target on the stock.
+Two analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
+Translate Bio has a consensus rating of “Buy” and a consensus price target of $29.50.

 Translate Bio, Inc, a clinical-stage messenger RNA (mRNA) therapeutics company, develops medicines to treat diseases caused by protein or gene dysfunction.
 The company is developing MRT5005, which is in Phase I/II clinical trial for the treatment of cystic fibrosis; and MRT5201 to treat ornithine transcarbamylase deficiency.